 Cut the broccoli into florets.
 Lay it out.
 Wait 40 minutes before heating it.

 Why 40 minutes?
 Because myrosinase and glucoraphanin need time to form sulforaphane after cutting.
-What has already formed tolerates heat better.
+Once formed, it withstands heat better.
 Waiting before cooking significantly increases the sulforaphane content in the finished dish.

-Step 2: Don't boil — steam or blanch briefly.
+Step 2: Don't boil – steam or briefly blanch.

 Boiling water at 100 degrees immediately destroys myrosinase.
 Steaming below 70 degrees largely preserves it.
 Or brief blanching for a maximum of 3 to 4 minutes – then immediately transfer to ice-cold water to stop the cooking process.